celery/django-celery/docs/cookbook/unit-testing.rst

 just never testing some parts of your app, a custom Django test runner does the trick.
-Celery provides a simple test runner, but it's easy enough to roll your own if you have other things that need to be done. http://docs.djangoproject.com/en/dev/topics/testing/#defining-a-test-runner
+Celery provides a simple test runner, but it's easy enough to roll your own if you have other things that need to be done.

+This test runner provides ability to query results of task execution in the test database via ``djcelery.models.TaskState`` model. http://docs.djangoproject.com/en/dev/topics/testing/#defining-a-test-runner

 For this example, we'll use the ``djcelery.contrib.test_runner`` to test the